rejish7/crypto-app/README.md

 ### Frontend Architecture
 Built with Vue 3 Composition API for cleaner, more maintainable code.
 Tailwind CSS provides a consistent, modern design system.
 The two main screens (Order Form and Overview) are separated but share state management through the API service layer.

----

-**Note**: This is a demonstration project for evaluation purposes.
-It implements all required features including order matching, commission system, locked balances, and real-time Pusher integration as specified in the project requirements.